Surdano/Loan_Qualifier_App/README.md

 ![Screen shot of promts with examples as enrties](https://user-images.githubusercontent.com/89755088/136319694-5f0d1290-b696-4d9b-bd2d-298eac9d56da.png)

-It then leads the user through additional promts to save the results as a .csv file:
+It then asks the user through additional promts if they wish to save the results as a separate .csv file:

 ![Screen shot of promts to save returned results as a .csv](https://user-images.githubusercontent.com/89755088/136486007-0ef8eb9e-763f-4eae-9876-214d57dae80b.png)

-Here is the application run through all promts:
+This is the application run through all promts:

 ![Screen shot of all application promts and return](https://user-images.githubusercontent.com/89755088/136484577-37ad8535-6e32-4a75-9873-91041c141c5d.png)